[EUobserved] Moria is EU's shame

 The father of the hotspot

 In the mix was also a disconnect of policy-makers in Brussels from the brewing toxic political rhetoric against migrants.
-Among them was Giullo di Blasi, the self-described father of the hotspot concept.
+Among them was Giulo di Blasi, the self-described father of the hotspot concept.

 "I am a little bit the originator and father of the 'hotspots' in the European Commission," di Blasi, a European Commission official with some gusto told a hotel conference room full of security experts in May 2016.